mikealche/morphic/README.md

-# Morphic, a WIP to automatically generating test suites for typescript
+# Morphic, a WIP to automatically generate test suites for typescript

 run tests with